BREAKFAST CLUB Thoughts

 When I first saw it, I was smack in the middle of high school.
 It seemed that these "types": prom queen, jock, nerd, hoodlum, and recluse, represented people around me.
 It seemed fresh, but even then I knew it wasn't anything "new."
 The issues discussed in the film were as old as mankind.
 I gave this film a four-star rating.

 Over the years, I've caught bits and pieces, realizing that the film is, well, not a 4-star affair.
 There are some crawlingly bad moments-the lip synch and marijuana sequences especially.
-The nadir comes when Emilio Estevez, totally luded out (yet with a burst of energy) screams and shatters a glass door.
+The nadir comes when Emilio Estevez, after several puffs, screams and shatters a glass door.
 OK.
 Most of the music is VERY dated.
 But, that's part of the charm.
 The film is of its time yet timeless.
-The film is a relic, one which evokes a variety of memories of my own hs experiences, good and bad.
+THE BREAKFAST CLUB is a relic, one which evokes a variety of memories of my own hs experiences, good and bad.
 The ultimate: setting up a screening of BC in my old high school gymnasium.
 Man, would that be a wallow!
 Unfortunately, that gym no longer exists.
-The wrecking back claimed it in '03 to make way for a more modern athletic facility.
+The wrecking ball claimed it in '03 to make way for a more modern athletic facility.
 It's OK, I can watch BC on a plasma and take that trip anytime.....

 Comments